nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/README.rst

    Disabled objects will not be visible in the server.
    This configuration option can be used for other LwM2M objects also by modifying the option accordingly.

-.. option:: CONFIG_APP_GPS - Configuration for enabling GPS functionality
+.. option:: CONFIG_APP_GPS - Configuration for enabling GNSS functionality

-   The sample configuration is used to enable the GPS.
+   The sample configuration is used to enable the GNSS.
-   This configuration might interfere with LTE if the GPS conditions are not optimal.
+   This configuration might interfere with LTE if the GNSS conditions are not optimal.
-   Disable this option if GPS is not needed.
+   Disable this option if GNSS is not needed.

-.. option::  CONFIG_GPS_PRIORITY_ON_FIRST_FIX - Configuration for prioritizing GPS
+.. option::  CONFIG_GPS_PRIORITY_ON_FIRST_FIX - Configuration for prioritizing GNSS

-   The configuration is used to prioritize GPS over LTE during the search for first fix.
+   The configuration is used to prioritize GNSS over LTE during the search for first fix.
-   Enabling this option makes it significantly easier for the GPS module to find a position but will also affect performance for the rest of the application during the search for first fix.
+   Enabling this option makes it significantly easier for the GNSS module to find a position but will also affect performance for the rest of the application during the search for first fix.

 .. option:: CONFIG_ENV_SENSOR_USE_SIM - Configuration to enable simulated sensor data